kkuchta/chess_problem/readme.md

+## Usage
+`ruby tester.rb` will run the main comparison of the two algorithms.
+It checks that they find the same result (which was what I was testing in the first place).

 ## Background
 So, a friend of mine messaged me about an interview problem he'd been given, and he was pretty sure the only solution was brute force.
 I was pretty sure there was a faster way, and I was trying to explain it to him.
 It was hard to do over just chat without a whiteboard, and he had to go do something for a couple hours, so I figured I'd just implement it and prove to both of us that it worked.
 That is this repo.